Skip to content

 0.75 / 1

-High Conservation Value management and monitoring plans are available in the public consultation reports of all FMUs of the company.
-However, this information is not externally verified.
+Social and environmental impact assessments (SEIAs), and associated management and monitoring plans are available in the forest management plans of the company FMUs.
+However, these are not externally verified.

 • N